MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 - $true: The policy applies to all users.
 This is the only useful value for this parameter.
 - $false: Don't use this value.

-Only use this parameter if the feature has the Tenant policy scope.

 If you don't want to update who the policy applies to, don't use this parameter.

 Don't use this parameter with the GroupIds or UserIds parameters.